Not the Mille 2020

 9. Entrants must carry their own tools, spares and fuel.
 There will be backup vehicle/s but the aim of these is only to make sure entrants and their scooters stay safe.
 It is not a breakdown recovery service – it will only take you and your scooter to the nearest decent sized town after which you will need to make your own arrangements.
 The backup vehicles need to be free to pick up other broken down scooters.
 It is strongly recommended that you have breakdown cover.

-10. You must hold a current licence valid in Australia to enter.
+10. You must hold a full current motorcycle licence valid in Australia to enter.
 You must have (at a minimum extended 3rd party) insurance.
 Your scooter must be roadworthy, including operational brakes, lights and tyres with more than enough tread to get you through 1000 km.
 You must make your scooter available the afternoon before the event for a check by the club scrutineer.

 11. Participation is at your own risk.
 VcoM or Dark Lords will not be held responsible for your actions.
 This is not a race.
 By registering for entry you agree to the rules of the event.